carbon-language/carbon-lang/docs/design/variadics.md

 [appendix](#typing-and-shaping-rules) for the full rules for determining the shape of an expression.

-A pack literal can be _expanded_, which moves its parent AST node inside the pack literal, so long as the parent node is not `...`.
+If a pack literal is part of some enclosing expression that doesn't contain `...`, it can be _expanded_, which moves the outer expression inside the pack literal.
 For example, `...
-Optional(⟬each X, Y⟭)` is equivalent to
-`... ⟬Optional(each X), Optional(Y)⟭`.
+Optional(⟬each X, Y⟭)` is equivalent to `... ⟬Optional(each X), Optional(Y)⟭`.
 Similarly, an arity coercion can be expanded so long as the parent node is not `...`, a pattern, or a pack literal.
 See the [appendix](#reduction-rules) for the full rules governing this